 What are temples?

 The temples are located on the sides of the face, just behind the eyes.
-The upper edge of the temples meets with the forehead, the lower edge with the cheek.
+The upper edge of the temples meets with the forehead, and the lower edge with the cheek.
 The tail of the eyebrows ends at the front edge of the temples.
-Under the skin of the temples, lies the temporalis muscle, one of the muscles involved in chewing.
-The temporal and sphenoid bones form the base of the temples.

-The temples are a highly vascular area, as significant facial arteries and veins run through it.
+The temple area is highly vascular, as significant facial arteries and veins run through it.
 The superficial temporal artery is a major artery that runs through the temples and supplies blood to various parts of the head.
 Practitioner knowledge of the anatomy of the arteries and veins and how to avoid these blood vessels is essential when treating the temples with dermal fillers.

 Needle or cannula for dermal fillers?

 Dermal filler treatments can be performed with either a sharp needle or with a blunt microcannula.
 Specific techniques are used to avoid the blood vessels in the area;